syrocks3601/academicwebsite.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
-Hi! </br>I am an undergraduate student at Yonsei University, Seoul.
-I study Architecture for major and Computer Science as minor. </br>My vision is contributing to human race by problem solving.
+I am an undergraduate student at Yonsei University, Seoul.
+I study Architecture for major and Computer Science as minor.
+My vision is contributing to human race by problem solving.

 Interest Area
 ======